 million veterans pay over 50% of their income for rent or a mortgage.

-children and 52,000 total homeless in New York City shelters, not including the many homeless not in shelters; the official number for L.A.
+children and 52,000 total homeless in New York City shelters, not including the many homeless not in shelters; official numbers for L.A.
 County alone,

 not including other neighboring counties, was 58,000.
-Nationally, there were officially 68,000 homeless college students.
+Nationally, officially 68,000 college students were homeless.
 Such

 official figures are considered to be on the extreme low side of actual reality. ¹